 - 1. Advanced Users: These are users who may enter, approve, and submit a SIR.
 Each center must have at least two Advanced Users.
-An Advanced User can enter and submit a SIR to Job Corps National/Regional Offices without approval from the Center Director or another staff member. - 2.
-Basic Users: These are users who may enter information but may not approve/submit a SIR to Job Corps National/Regional Offices. - b.
+An Advanced User can enter and submit a SIR to Job Corps National/Regional offices without approval from the Center Director or another staff member. - 2.
+Basic Users: These are users who may enter information but may not approve/submit a SIR to Job Corps National/Regional offices. - b.
 Regional and corporate staff may be added to the SIR e-mail distribution list by contacting the health support contractor directly.

-R4.
+R6.
 Display of Student Identifying Information

-- a.
+a.
 The SIR system does not accept Social Security Numbers as student identifiers.
 Instead, when entering student data into the SIR system, centers must use the six-digit student ID numbers assigned by Job Corps upon entry to the program.

-Although centers will enter student ID numbers, as well as relating student information in the SIR data-entry fields, the following student identifying information will not be displayed in submitted reports that are e-mailed back to the Advanced User, as well as others who are on the authorized SIR e-mail distribution list:
+Although centers will enter student ID numbers, as well as relatedstudent information in the SIR data-entry fields, the following student identifying information will not be displayed in submitted reports that are e-mailed back to the Advanced User, as well as others who are on the authorized SIR e-mail distribution list:

 - 1. Student first name

-- 2. Student ID number

-- 3. Date of entry

-- 4. Date of birth
+- 2. Date of birth

 - b.
 To ensure student privacy, centers must not use student first and last names in the "Description of Incident" field in the SIR.
 Instead, centers should use the terms "Victim 1," "Victim 2," "Perpetrator 1," "Perpetrator 2," etc., when describing the incident.

-R5.
+R7.
 Management